vippsas/vipps-partner/README.md

 continuously improved.

 1. The Signup API uses the old, outdated signup form, where merchants make mistakes.
-2. Applications from merchants that have used the old signup form takes longer to to process, and often require  manual follow-up on email for clarifications.
+2. Applications from merchants that have used the old signup form take longer to process, and often require  manual follow-up on email for clarifications.
 3. New products, such as
    [Vipps Checkout](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/vipps-checkout/),